-Phosphide salts (commonly zinc and aluminium) release phosphine gas in the presence of acids and have been extensively used as vertebrate pesticides.
-Veterinarians are most commonly exposed to phosphine via inhalation when attempting to decontaminate and treat animals that have been poisoned with zinc or aluminium phosphide rodenticides or during necropsy/sample collection procedures on animals that died from these poisonings.
+Phosphide salts (commonly zinc and aluminum) release phosphine gas in the presence of acids and have been extensively used as vertebrate pesticides.
+Veterinarians are most commonly exposed to phosphine via inhalation when attempting to decontaminate and treat animals that have been poisoned with zinc or aluminum phosphide rodenticides or during necropsy/sample collection procedures on animals that died from these poisonings.
 Phosphine gas is also used as a fumigant for grain and other agricultural products.

 Phosphine is a colorless, flammable, and explosive gas.
 Technical grade phosphine (the type most commonly encountered by veterinarians) has an unpleasant, garlic-like, rotting fish-like smell, due to the presence of substituted phosphine and diphosphane.
 The human odor threshold for phosphine is below relevant exposure limits; the implication is that persons who can smell phosphine are being exposed to a hazardous level.